DHowell1150/pr_tracker/docs/future_endeavors.md

 - Display a table of percentages of 1rm, 2rm, 3rm etc
   - a table or just drop down forms for "Xrm" and "desired %"

+- Log out link
+  - authenticated user doesn't see links for guests

+-